-In Okayama, the place in Japan where I am from, a type of clam called ‘Mogai’ cooked in Mirin, Sugar and Soy Sauce is a traditional local dish and essential for the New Year celebration.
+In Okayama where I am from, a type of clam called ‘Mogai’ cooked in Mirin, Sugar and Soy Sauce is a traditional local dish and essential for the New Year celebration.
 I sometimes miss the dish.

 Sadly clams are not commonly consumed in Melbourne and hard to find or quite pricey, however mussels are popular and cheap.
 I wondered if mussels can be cooked like ‘Mogai’ and I tried.
 Wow!!!
 The dish of mussels certainly looks different from ‘Mogai’ but tastes surprisingly good.